The Worry Games

 ALL OF THESE THINGS CAN BE CORRECTED.

-Many times you may have wondered if the old you is gone forever.
-Have no fear.
-You are still the same you that you have always been.
+Please know that you are still the same you that you have always been.
 You probably feel like you aren’t in your right mind half the time, but you are.
-You might fear having a “nervous breakdown” and being carted off to a place called “Shady Acres” and put in a padded room, but you won’t be.
+You might fear having a “nervous breakdown” and being carted off to a place called “Shady Acres” and put in a padded room, but that will not happen.
 You might feel like there is something wrong with your brain – that it doesn’t work as well as everybody else’s – but it does.

 The whole point of The Worry Games is to let all of my fellow anxiety “sufferers” know that WE ARE NOT LOSING OUR MINDS.
 Our brains are not sick.
 In fact, our brains work pretty darn well and I would go so far as to say that they work even BETTER than the average person’s brain.